Emil F. Reinhardt

-Major General Emil Fred Reinhardt (October 27, 1888 – July 24, 1969) was a senior United States Army officer.
+Emil Fred Reinhardt (October 27, 1888 – July 24, 1969) was a United States Army officer who served from 1910 to 1946 and attained the rank of major general.
 He is most noted during World War II as commander of the 69th Infantry Division, which became the first American unit to come into contact with units of the Soviet Red Army.

 Early life and military career

 Emil Fredrich Reinhardt was born in West Bay City (now Bay City, Michigan on October 27, 1888, the son of Christoph L. Reinhardt and Seyville L. (Tomhafe) Reinhardt.
 He graduated from Bay City Western High School in 1906 and subsequently he attended the United States Military Academy (USMA) at West Point, New York.
 He graduated four years later in June 1910, at the age of 21, and was commissioned as a second lieutenant into the Infantry Branch of the United States Army.
-Among his fellow graduates were Ernest J. Dawley, David McCoach, Burton O. Lewis, John Millikin, Jack W. Heard, Oscar Griswold, Durward Saunders Wilson, James Muir, all of whom would, like Reinhardt, become general officers in the future.
+Among his fellow graduates were Ernest J. Dawley, David McCoach Jr., Burton O. Lewis, John Millikin, Jack W. Heard, Oscar Griswold, Durward Saunders Wilson, James Muir, Oscar Solbert, Harry Chamberlin, all of whom would, like Reinhardt, become general officers in the future.

 After his graduation, Reinhardt served initially with the 26th Infantry Regiment at Fort Wayne, Michigan.
 Subsequent assignments included Texas City, Texas and the Philippines as a member of the 8th Infantry Regiment.
 He was promoted to first lieutenant in 1916 and captain in 1917.

 During World War I, which the United States entered in April 1917, Reinhardt was promoted to temporary major.
 Recognized as an effective trainer and instructor, he did not see service overseas during the war and instead remained in the United States, where he served at Camp Fremont in California, Camp Pike in Arkansas, and Camp Hancock in Georgia, primarily as an instructor of infantry tactics and in the use of machine guns.
 In January 1919, just two months after the war came to an end with the signing of the Armistice with Germany, he was assigned as commander of the 41st Machine Gun Battalion at Camp Custer, Michigan.
 In 1919 and 1920 he also commanded the Camp Custer Convalescent Center.